yyashpatel/Computer-Vision/README.md

 # Computer-Vision
-This repository contains different algorithms used in Computer Vision.
+This repository contains my implementation of algorithms used in Computer Vision.